Skip to main content

 If your doctor agrees Mounjaro is right for you, and your insurance pays for Mounjaro, you may be required to follow a “stepped therapy” plan for type 2 diabetes treatment before you are eligible for coverage.
 The specifics for these plans may vary among insurance companies.

-Drug plans may require that you have previously had an inadequate response to several different types of 2 diabetes treatments (this is called “stepped therapy”), or experienced intolerable side effects, before you are eligible for Mounjaro treatment.
+Drug plans may require that you have previously had an inadequate response to several different types of 2 diabetes treatments (this is called “stepped therapy”), or experienced intolerable side effects, before you are eligible for payment for Mounjaro treatment.

 Your doctor may need to fill out a “prior authorization” form, which is paperwork submitted to the insurance company to determine your eligibility for Mounjaro.
 It can take several days or longer to hear back on the decision.